 The Pass – This is a renowned right-hand point break and extremely popular with both surfers and dolphins who equally enjoy riding the surf here.
-Like most of the beaches along the Byron Bay stretch it is well equipped with facilities and is a popular picnic spot.
+Like most of the beaches along the Byron Bay stretch, it is well equipped with facilities and is a popular picnic spot.
 If you’re heading out for a dive on Julian Rocks this is where the boats leave from.

-Wategos – A stunning cove of white sand and turquoise waters with a backdrop of pandanas trees.
-Get in early if you want to park your car and as with the rest of Byron it’s all metered.
+Wategos – A stunning cove of white sand and turquoise waters with a backdrop of pandanus trees.
+Get in early if you want to park your car and as with the rest of Byron, it’s all metered.
 Wategos is a lovely spot well equipped with the usual facilities (toilets, showers, BBQ and tables).
 It’s also a good starting point for the clifftop walk up to the lighthouse and beyond.

 Cosy Corner – Tucking in just under the southern side of Cape Byron is Cosy Corner, presumably named because it’s the perfect spot to shelter when the northerly winds blow up and still enjoy a fabulous day at the beach.
 You’re a bit more removed from things like shops and cafes down here but there are toilets and parking.
-How popular it is on this side is extremely variable, if the weather is good for the other beaches it can be a very quiet.
+How popular it is on this side is extremely variable, if the weather is good for the other beaches it can be very quiet.

 Tallow – Situated to the south of Cape Byron and behind the Arakwal National Park is Tallow beach.
 You’re a little further out of town here so you’ll almost certainly drive out.
-There’s a carpark and toilets but bring your own drinks and picnic as there aren’t any shops and cafes nearby.
+There’s a car park and toilets but bring your own drinks and picnic as there aren’t any shops and cafes nearby.
 It’s a long and beautiful stretch of beach set against the backdrop of the national park.
-It’s ideal for long beach walks and watching the whales passing by in season it’s also popular with bird watchers and beach fisherman.
+It’s ideal for long beach walks and watching the whales passing by in season it’s also popular with bird watchers and beach fishermen.